SPIdepth: Strengthened Pose Information for Self-supervised Monocular Depth Estimation: Introduction

 The contributions of SPIdepth are significant, establishing a new state-of-the-art in the domain of depth estimation.
 It underscores the importance of enhancing pose estimation within the self-supervised learning.
 Our findings suggest that incorporating strong pose information is essential for advancing autonomous technologies and improving scene understanding.

 Our main contributions are as follows: \begin{itemize} \item Introducing SPIdepth, a novel self-supervised approach that significantly improves monocular depth estimation by focusing on the refinement of the pose network.
-This enhancement allows for more precise capture of scene structures, leading to substantial advancements in depth prediction accuracy. \item Our method sets a new benchmark in self-supervised depth estimation, outperforming existing methods on standard datasets like KITTI and Cityscapes, using only a single image for inference, without the need for video sequences. \end{itemize}
+This enhancement allows for more precise capture of scene structures, leading to substantial advancements in depth prediction accuracy. \item Our self-supervised method sets a new benchmark in depth estimation, outperforming all existing methods on standard datasets like KITTI and Cityscapes using only a single image for inference, without the need for video sequences.
+Additionally, our approach achieves significant improvements in zero-shot performance on the Make3D dataset. \end{itemize}